 The first technical issue, aside from improving on the materials used for the cylinder which is secondary to reproduction on earlier machines, was how to put larger AND smaller sound waves onto a disc.
 There were compromises where the recording equipment had to be redesigned to accommodate the instruments, and instrumentation had to be altered to accommodate the recording equipment.
 Increasing the size of the wooden or stiff fabric recording horn was an easy solution, and horns typically grew to a size of three to six feet in diameter.
 Since sound waves for the upper octaves are relatively short, but those in the lower parts of the spectrum tend to be longer than three feet, the size of the horn made a difference as to how effectively low frequencies could be captured.
 If the wave was longer than the diameter of the horn, some level of wave alteration occurred so that only partials of notes from bassoons or tubas were captured, as opposed to their fundamental frequencies, giving them a thin or hollow sound.
 As for the reception of high frequencies, the recording diaphragm connected to the engraving stylus had to transmit those as well as all the low frequency information, so the grade and thickness of the metal or glass used for the diaphragm often dictated the quality of these frequencies.
 This was sometimes a difficult prospect if the horn was poorly designed to favor only the lower frequencies.

-Due to the limited frequency responses of many horn designs, engineers had difficulty in effectively recording certain instruments or voice timbres.
+Due to the limited frequency response of many horn designs, engineers had difficulty in effectively recording certain instruments or voice timbres.
 They would use varying sizes of horns depending on the source, and could network up to four horns in some cases into one recording lathe sound box, effectively an early form of mixing.
 One of the most obvious instruments that appears only infrequently in the earliest records as a solo instrument is the piano.
 Most pianos tended to sound rather tubby, favoring the tenor frequencies above all others.
-Thus there is little recorded piano ragtime or accompanied popular song prior to the mid 1910s when many of the spectral problems were countered with new horn shapes.
-Since sound velocity was the key to creating recordings that would play back at appreciable volumes, many of the early recordings feature brass-based ensembles, since stringed instruments did not transmit nearly as well.
+Thus there is little recorded piano ragtime or accompanied popular song prior to the early 1910s when many of the spectral problems were countered with new horn shapes and diaphragm improvements.
+Since sound velocity was the key to creating recordings that would play back at appreciable volumes, many of the early recordings feature brass-based ensembles, since stringed instruments other than the banjo did not transmit nearly as well.
 Amplifying horns were sometimes attached to violins to even the playing field.
-In an effort to keep all instrumentalists as close to the recording horns as possible, they were often crowded together on risers with the soloists and softer instruments towards the front.
+In an effort to keep all instrumentalists as close to the recording horns as possible, they were often crowded together on risers with the soloists and softer instruments seated toward the front.
 This arrangement often meant the audible omission of drums and bass instruments, even though they were at the sessions, but it was necessary due to the limited reception range of the recording horns.